An HI story of galaxies in Abell 2626 and beyond: Classifying morphologies

-Next, we have explored the same offset-\amod relation with our visual classifications of \hi asymmetries as an additional parameter.
-The left and right panel of Fig. \ref{fig:Amod_offset_visual_class1} show the galaxies with settled \hi discs as circles and the galaxies with disturbed / unsettled \hi discs as diamonds and stars respectively, based on our visual classifications as mentioned in Sec. \ref{subsec:visual_classes}.
-So, if there is a complete overlap of our visual classification with the \hi asymmetries based on the \amod values, all the diamond and star symbols should be above the \amod = 0.4 horizontal dashed line and all the circle symbols should be below the \amod = 0.4 horizontal dashed line.
-However, in the bottom left corner in the right panel of Fig. \ref{fig:Amod_offset_visual_class1}, two galaxies (31 and 45) that are visually classified as galaxies with a disturbed or an unsettled \hi disc, have nevertheless a low \amod value.
-These galaxies have a low \amod value since \amod is calculated within the green contour that corresponds to 25 $\times$ 10$^{19}$ cm$^{-2}$, which is above the 3$\sigma$ level (because it is inside the outermost black contour).
-These galaxies, however, have disturbed / unsettled \hi discs if we consider the outer \hi contour that corresponds to the 3$\sigma$ column density.
+Next, we explored the same offset-\amod relation with our visual classifications of \hi asymmetries as an additional parameter.
+The left and right panel of Fig. \ref{fig:Amod_offset_visual_class1} show the galaxies with settled \hi discs as circles and the galaxies with disturbed / unsettled \hi discs as diamonds and stars, respectively, based on our visual classifications as described in Sec. \ref{subsec:visual_classes}.
+When our visual classification completely overlaps the \hi asymmetries based on the \amod values, all the diamonds and stars should therefore be above the \amod = 0.4 horizontal dashed line and all the circles should be below the \amod = 0.4 horizontal dashed line.
+However, in the bottom left corner in the right panel of Fig. \ref{fig:Amod_offset_visual_class1}, two galaxies (31 and 45) that are visually classified as galaxies with a disturbed or an unsettled \hi disc nevertheless have a low \amod value.
+These galaxies have a low \amod value because \amod is calculated within the green contour, which corresponds to 25 $\times$ 10$^{19}$ cm$^{-2}$, which is above the 3$\sigma$ level (because it is inside the outermost black contour).
+These galaxies, however, have disturbed / unsettled \hi discs when we consider the outer \hi contour, which corresponds to the 3$\sigma$ column density.
 This illustrates that the choice of 25 $\times$ 10$^{19}$ cm$^{-2}$ means that for some galaxies, the visual classification based on the outer \hi disc will not correspond to the \amod value calculated with pixels above the 25 $\times$ 10$^{19}$ cm$^{-2}$ contour.
-Furthermore, in the left panel of Fig. \ref{fig:Amod_offset_visual_class1}, we find three galaxies with \amod $>$0.4 yet they are visually classified to have settled \hi discs.
+Furthermore, in the left panel of Fig. \ref{fig:Amod_offset_visual_class1} lie three galaxies with \amod $>$0.4, but they are visually classified to have settled \hi discs.
 For galaxies 147 and 120, the \hi disc seems somewhat offset from the optical centre.
-Galaxy 191 has an \hi cloud detached from the \hi disc, yet it was included in the calculation of \amod.
-However, the visual impression of the \hi discs of these galaxies are settled.
+An \hi cloud is detached from the \hi disc in galaxy 191, but it was included in the calculation of \amod.
+However, the visual impression of the \hi discs of these galaxies suggests that they are settled.
 This illustrates that the \amod values and the visual classifications both are valuable tracers of \hi morphologies and largely follow each other.